Nick-Tallguy/Tallguy-mkgmap/README.md

 These folders will be holding files in relation to creating MKGMAP images compatible with usage on Garmin devices.
 Will be experimenting with osm-tags-transform, Lua, and any other programmes that will allow me to further progress on producing an online map or maps which complement the Garmin maps - aimed at Trike riders, wheelchair users, mobility scooter users and canal users.

 ### Trike
-Need to create
+Need to create;

-bash script
++  bash script
-Lua file to preprocess the osm data type files
++  Lua file to preprocess the osm data
++  typ files

 Out of date info below this line
 --------------------------------